Satsuma-and-Red-Wine-Poached Pears over Vanilla Pavlovas

 6. Using an electric mixer, beat the egg whites and cream of tartar in a large bowl until soft peaks form.
 Begin at a low speed and gradually increase the speed to medium.

 8. Continue whipping until the mixture holds stiff peaks.
-You should be able to stop the mixture; add the vanilla and vinegar.

-13. Turn the oven off, but leave the pavlova inside with the oven door ajar.
+13. Turn the oven off but leave the pavlova inside with the oven door ajar.
 Let sit until the pavlova is completely cooled, or overnight.

 To make the poached pears:

 1. Flatten the bottoms of the pears by shaving a bit off.
 This will help them sit on the pavlovas.
-Use a melon baller to core out the seeds from the bottom of the pear.
+Use a melon baller to scoop out the seeds from the bottom of the pear.

 2. In a medium saucepan, combine all of the ingredients except for the pears.
 Cook over medium heat, making sure to stir, until the sugar dissolves and the mixture comes to a boil.